MetaMask/metamask-docs/wallet/connect/3rd-party-libraries/wagmi.md

 ### 1. Set up the project

-If you don't have an existing Wagmi project, set up a new project using Wagmi's `create wagmi` command with the `vite-react` template:
+If you don't have an existing Wagmi project, create a new project directory using Wagmi's `create wagmi` command with the `vite-react` template:

 ```bash
 npm create wagmi@latest  --template vite-react